-The remuneration package for the Executive Management consists of Fixed Pay, a short-term cash incentive opportunity, long-term share-based incentive schemes, certain nonmonetary benefits and severance pay.
+The remuneration package for the Executive Management consists of Fixed Pay, a short-term cash incentive opportunity, long-term share-based incentive schemes, certain non-monetary benefits and severance pay.
 The key elements of the policy for remuneration of Executive Management are set out in the table opposite and on the following pages:

-FIXED ΔΝΝΠΔΙ BASE SALARY FINED ANNUAL DAJE JALAKI
+FIXED ANNUAL BASE SALARY

-Purpose and Link to Strategy "Fixed Pay" consists of a fixed annual cash salary ("Fixed Annual Base Salary"), as a simple competitive alternative to the separate provision of salary and pension, and a separate cash car allowance.
-The Executive Management does not receive company-paid pension contributions in addition, as such amounts are considered to be included in the Fixed Pay. • Fixed Pay supports the recruitment and retention of Executive Management of the calibre required to implement our strategy, and thereby deliver long-term shareholder value. • Individual levels of Fixed Annual Base Salary reflect the individual's skills, experience, performance and role within the Group.
-Operation • Fixed Annual Base Salary is set by the Board of Directors on the recommendation of the Remuneration Committee and generally reviewed effective 1 March each year (although changes may be made at any other time if the Board of Directors considers it appropriate).
-When determining the Fixed Annual Base Salary of Executive Management, the Remuneration Committee and the Board of Directors takes int consideration: - our policy generally to provide a total reward opportunity at around the median for similar positions with comparable status, responsibility and skills, in organisations of broadly similar size and complexity in Europe; - a perspective based on jewellery industry remuneration levels for industry-specific expertise; - the performance of the Group in the financial year just ended, including progress on sustainability objectives; the performance, experience and responsibilities of the individual member of Executive Management; any pay conditions (such as salary increases previously awarded that have been deferred) made at the start of the financial year just ended; ar - any pay conditions (such as salary increases previously awarded that have been derened) hade at the start of the infancial year just ended, and - pay and conditions throughout the organisation, including the level of salary increases awarded to other employees.
-Maximum opportunity • Annual percentage increases are generally consistent with the range of increases awarded to other employees in the Group.
-Increases may be above this level or applied more frequently in certain circumstances, such as: - where there is a significant change in a member of Executive Management's scope or role, or in the Group's size or complexity; - where a new member of Executive Management has been appointed at a level of remuneration that is lower than the typical market level for such a role and becomes established in the role; and - where it is considered necessary to reflect significant changes in market practice.
-Performance measures and assessment • A broad assessment of individual and business performance, including progress on sustainability objectives, is used as part of the review.
-No recovery provisions apply to Fixed Pay.
+- "Fixed Pay" consists of a fixed annual cash salary ("Fixed Annual Base Salary"), as a simple competitive alternative to the separate provision of salary and pension, and a separate cash car allowance.
+The Executive Management does not receive company-paid pension contributions in addition, as such amounts are considered to be included in the Fixed Pay. - Fixed Pay supports the recruitment and retention of Executive Management of the calibre required to implement our strategy, and thereby deliver long-term shareholder value. - Individual levels of Fixed Annual Base Salary reflect the individual's skills, experience, performance and role within the Group.

+- Fixed Annual Base Salary is set by the Board of Directors on the recommendation of the Remuneration Committee and generally reviewed effective 1 March each year (although changes may be made at any other time if the Board of Directors considers it appropriate). - When determining the Fixed Annual Base Salary of Executive Management, the Remuneration Committee and the Board of Directors takes into consideration: - our policy generally to provide a total reward opportunity at around the median for similar positions with comparable status, responsibility and skills, in organisations of broadly similar size and complexity in Europe; - a perspective based on jewellery industry remuneration levels for industry-specific expertise; - the performance of the Group in the financial year just ended, including progress on sustainability objectives; - the performance, experience and responsibilities of the individual member of Executive Management; - any pay conditions (such as salary increases previously awarded that have been deferred) made at the start of the financial year just ended; and - pay and conditions throughout the organisation, including the level of salary increases awarded to other employees.

+- Annual percentage increases are generally consistent with the range of increases awarded to other employees in the Group. - Increases may be above this level or applied more frequently in certain circumstances, such as: - where there is a significant change in a member of Executive Management's scope or role, or in the Group's size or complexity: - where a new member of Executive Management has been appointed at a level of remuneration that is lower than the typical market level for such a role and becomes established in the role; and - where it is considered necessary to reflect significant changes in market practice.

+- A broad assessment of individual and business performance, including progress on sustainability objectives, is used as part of the review. - No recovery provisions apply to Fixed Pay.